-Be active in your national SBH association and in IF activities
+Be active in your national SBH association and in IF activities activities you want to undertake and when.

 Working together in a group can make a big difference and through your national association you can participate in IF activities such as advocacy training, workshops and IF advisory groups, such as the Youth Group.